charliehigh/charliehigh/README.md

 # Charles Okai Addai

-Mining Engineer specializing in ore control, geostatistics, mine planning, and digital mining systems.
+Mining Engineer specializing in data-driven and AI-enabled solutions for ore control, geostatistics, and mine planning.

+I design and implement analytical and machine learning frameworks that improve decision-making in mining operations, with a focus on geological uncertainty modeling, ore routing optimization, and operational risk analysis.

 I design and implement data-driven solutions that improve decision-making in mining operations, with a focus on uncertainty modeling, ore routing optimization, and operational analytics.